adamsol/Pyxell/docs/why-pyxell.md

 ### Compilation to machine code

-Programs written in Pyxell are transpiled to C++ and compiled to native machine code by a well-optimized compiler (Clang or GCC), which makes the execution as fast as possible.
+Programs written in Pyxell are transpiled to C++ and compiled to native machine code by a well-optimized compiler (GCC or Clang), which makes the execution as fast as possible.